IBM-Cloud/openwhisk-workshops/bootcamp/README.md

 One of the functions defined in the serverless.yaml is called `hello_world`.
 The corresponding code lives in the file `hello_world.js` and, to be more precise, in a function the handler is pointing to (which is the function `main`).

-Now, let’s use the `invoke` command to test your newly deployed service:
+Now, let's use the `invoke` command to test your newly deployed service:

 <pre>
 $ serverless invoke --function hello_world